JLMA-Pro-Trading/Data-Engineering-Pipelines-on-the-Cloud/README.md

 - Use a truck to move scooters around.
 - Create economic incentives for users to pick or leave scooters in certain areas, like the images below shows.:

-Since data is needed every day, in real time and accessible by everyone in the company, the challenge is going to be to assemble and automate a data pipeline in the cloud. to achieve this task was required the following:

-1) Python scripts for data collection from different APIs sources
-2) Create a relational data base (DB) from scratch using MySQL into AWS Cloud Compute Service (RDS)
-3) Automate the data collection to the DB using the AWS Lambda funtions

 ## **Objectives**
 Since data is needed every day, in real time and accessible by everyone in the company, the challenge is going to be to assemble and automate a data pipeline in the cloud. to achieve this task was required the following: